Tricolor background

 3. During the first high level visit to Estonia in August 2019, Hon’ble Vice President Shri Venkaiah Naidu attended and addressed the Estonia-India Business Forum 2019 along with Hon’ble Prime Minister of Estonia.
 The accompanying business delegation of 18 Indian companies participated in the event.
 They also had B2B meetings with Estonian companies.

-Bilateral Trade
+Bilateral Trade (in HS2 code)

-4. Total bilateral trade in 2024 was € 270 million and was in Estonia’s favour.
+4. Total bilateral trade in Calendar Year 2025 was € 206 million (€ 139.3 million goods and € 66.7 million services).
 There are business opportunities for collaboration with Estonia in information technology, cyber security, block chain and related tech fields (where Estonia has good capabilities).
 Estonia has been trying to attract Indian IT companies to set up their data centres in Estonia.
 Indian companies are beginning to engage with Estonian companies, given the latter’s positioning as a gateway to EU, its prowess in cyber security and block chain.
 Another area which offers potential for collaboration is in green-tech including green-hydrogen and wind energy.
 The entire spectrum of genetics, molecular biology, biotechnology, life sciences etc. also provide possible avenues for cooperation.

 Bilateral Trade in Goods (In EUR million)